 - Case managers

 - Child-life specialists

-- Patient-family advisors
+- Patient and family advisors

-Treatments are targeted to help stop the growth of cancer cells while leaving normal cells unharmed.
-New drugs have the potential to provide effective treatment with fewer side effects than traditional therapy.
-In addition, medicines may provide new options for patients whose tumors are resistant to conventional therapy.
+New drugs may also provide effective cancer treatment options with fewer side effects than traditional therapy.
+In addition, medicines may provide new options for patients whose tumors are resistant to other therapies.